Move Operation

 Consider Split Operation if the operation has several responsibilities and only some of them should be moved.

-Rename Operation is related; so is Extract Endpoint.
+Rename Operation is related; so is Extract Operation.

 The Design Practice Reference/Repository (DPR) Zimmermann and Stocker [2021] has a stepwise service design activity, which works with Candidate Endpoint Lists and Refined Endpoint Lists.